lcilliers/hobbies-modelling4comfort/index.md

 ## This Site

-With the help of Co-Pilot I present you with my passion for creating detailed dioramas and other models, sharing the build process, techniques, and the creative journey of bringing miniature worlds to life.
+With the help of Co-Pilot using Claude Sonnet 4.5 I present you with my passion for creating detailed dioramas and other models, sharing the build process, techniques, and the creative journey of bringing miniature worlds to life.
 It all started off quite recently with accidentally building a model kit for my grandson, and from there it spiralled into a whole new focus, bringing much joy and comfort.

 Here you'll find: